Specific Heat Capacity Of Naoh

 What is Specific Heat Capacity?

 Before diving into the specifics of NaOH, let's clarify the concept of specific heat capacity.
 Specific heat capacity (often denoted as c or C<sub>p</sub> for constant pressure) is the amount of heat required to raise the temperature of one gram (or one kilogram) of a substance by one degree Celsius (or one Kelvin).
-It's a fundamental physical property that reflects the substance's ability to absorb and store thermal energy.
-Different materials have different specific heat capacities; some readily absorb heat with minimal temperature change (high specific heat capacity), while others show a significant temperature increase with the same heat input (low specific heat capacity).
+Here's the thing — it's a fundamental physical property that reflects the substance's ability to absorb and store thermal energy.
+Because of that, different materials have different specific heat capacities; some readily absorb heat with minimal temperature change (high specific heat capacity), while others show a significant temperature increase with the same heat input (low specific heat capacity).
 Water, for example, is well-known for its relatively high specific heat capacity.

 Measuring the Specific Heat Capacity of NaOH